 The second factor can take many forms.
 Some website ask users to pick an image that they display every time, others have users share a personal tidbit of information about themselves such as mother’s maiden name or childhood pet’s name.
 Secret questions, such as “Where did you go to high school?,” are poor examples of a second factor because they may be widely known or are able to be easily researched.

-The best second-factor options use technology -- a secure system that operates on a independent, separate device, is easy to use, and follows best practices for security and encryption.
+The best second-factor options use technology — a secure system that operates on a independent, separate device, is easy to use, and follows best practices for security and encryption.
+Fortunately, many cloud-based platforms are integrating MFA into their security controls via free, user-friendly, smartphone-based systems such as Google Authenticator or Microsoft Authenticator.

 Why Use Multi-Factor Authentication?